danidee10/danidee10.github.io/_posts/2016-10-05-flask-by-example-4.markdown

 We're going to have two components, the main component which we'll call `PollForm` is going to contain the form used to create the poll, and the second component called `LivePreview` is a form that shows us how a poll is going to look like during creation.

-`LivePreview` is part of the `PollForm` component because the both of them are share the state of different input fields. `PollForm` is the parent component and `LivePreview` is the child component.
+`LivePreview` is part of the `PollForm` component because it displays data that's entered in the `PollForm` component. `PollForm` is the parent component and `LivePreview` is the child component.

 `form_container` is just a plain div that houses the two forms.